Phantomawol/CTF-Helpful-Notes/README.md

 	<li>Nmap: Network scanning</li>
 	<li>Binwalk: Analyzing, reverse engineering, & extracting firmware images</li>
 	<li>Recon-ng: Osint tool you link API keys to get information from social media sites on a company or person.</li>
 	<li>Netcat: Unix tool that reads and writes data across network connections using TCP or UDP protocol.
-[Taken from Kali Linux's tool page]
+[Taken from Kali Linux's tool page]</li>
+	<li>CherryTree: Note taking tool that is built into Kali linux, but useful to keep notes for your CTF.</li>
 </ul>